karishmakajani110/Data-Analytics-Projects/SQL/README.md

 # SQL Projects

-SQL projects demonstrating data exploration, data cleaning, and transformation using real-world datasets.
+This repository contains SQL projects focused on data exploration, data cleaning, and transformation using structured datasets.
+The projects demonstrate practical SQL techniques commonly used for preparing data and performing analysis.

+---

 ## Projects

-### 🦠 Time-Series Data Analysis & Trend Evaluation (SQL)
+### ⏱️ Time-Series Data Analysis & Trend Evaluation (SQL)
-Analyzed global COVID-19 data to examine infection rates, mortality trends, and vaccination coverage across countries and continents.
+Analyzed a time-based dataset using SQL to examine trends and changes over time across different regions.

-**Skills demonstrated:**
+**SQL techniques demonstrated:**
-- CTEs
-- Temporary Tables
-- Views
+- Common Table Expressions (CTEs)
 - Window Functions (PARTITION BY)
+- Aggregations
-- Aggregations and Joins
+- Joins

 ---

 ### 🏠 Housing Data Quality & Analysis (SQL)
-Cleaned and transformed a real-world housing dataset to improve data quality and prepare it for analysis.
+Cleaned and transformed a housing dataset using SQL to improve data consistency and prepare it for analysis and reporting.

-**Skills demonstrated:**
+**SQL techniques demonstrated:**
 - Data standardization
 - String manipulation
 - Conditional logic (CASE)
 - Removing duplicates using ROW_NUMBER()
 - Schema cleanup

+---

+## Repository Structure
-Each project folder contains a detailed README with objectives, data sources, and SQL techniques used.
+Each project folder contains a detailed README describing:
+- Project objective
+- Data source
+- Data cleaning and transformation steps
+- SQL techniques used

+The SQL scripts included in each folder demonstrate the queries used during analysis and data preparation.